Colorado Mennonite investigator jailed for refusing to testify in death penalty case

-“She agonized over it and then came to sense of clarity,” he said.
+“She agonized over it and then came to a sense of clarity,” he said.
 “You could hear it in her voice and see it in her face.”

 Lindecrantz and her attorney have suggested compromises, such as testifying in front of the judge rather than for the prosecution, but they were rejected.
 The judge has written that “allowing people to refuse to participate in death penalty cases on religious grounds would disrupt the justice system,” the Denver Post reported.

 Nancy Leong, a law professor at the University of Denver’s Sturm College of Law, told the newspaper that the prosecution could change its mind about whether it needs Lindecrantz to testify.
-However, her First Amendment rights do not apply in the matter.

 “Since that is one of Greta’s great causes, it’s a way we can support her,” he said.